Ali-Azmoud/flutter_xlider/README.md

 You can customize handlers using `handler` and `rightHandler` properties.
 Both `handler` and `rightHandler` accept `FlutterSliderHandler` class which has `icon` and `child` properties

-`icon` is used to only change and customize the icon of handlers. if you define a `widget` in child property, `icon` property will be ignored
+1. `icon` is used to only change and customize the icon of handlers.
+2. `child` is a widget, if you pass a widget to it, the `icon` property will be ignored

 ```dart
 FlutterSlider(